getodk/docs/odk1-src/form-question-types.rst

 The default :ref:`geopoint-widget` does not allow the user to select a location.

 A geopoint with the appearance attribute :tc:`placement-map` allows the user to select a geopoint from a map.
+The user can either long press to select any location or, if the current location is known, tap on the "add marker" button at the top right of the screen.
+The selected location is represented by a small circle with a red outline (see arrow in screenshot).

+The save button saves the current location and returns to the question screen.
+If the location was selected by long pressing, the accuracy and altitude will both be 0.
+If the user's current location was selected, the accuracy will be non-0.

+When the map view is opened again with an existing position, the map is centered on the selected location.
+To change the selection, first tap the Trash icon and then select a new location.

 .. image:: /img/form-widgets/geopoint-placement-map.*
-  :alt: A map app opens on an Android phone.
+  :alt: A map opens on an Android phone.
 Above the map is the message: "Long press to place mark or tap add marker button."
 Along the right side of the map are buttons: Add Marker, Zoom to point, Layers, Trash, Save.
+A small circle with red outline identifies the selected location.
+An arrow points to that marker.

 .. rubric:: XLSForm